 555 Mission Street, Suite 3000 , San Francisco, CA 94105-0921 USA

-Kristin A. Linsley is a partner in Gibson, Dunn & Crutcher’s San Francisco office where she is a member of the Litigation Department.
-Ms. Linsley specializes in complex business and appellate litigation across a spectrum of subject areas, including international and transnational law, technology and privacy, and complex financial litigation.
-She has earned a national reputation for achieving favorable results for her clients in high-profile complex matters, and is noted for the strength of her legal analysis and the depth and breadth of her litigation experience.
+Kristin A. Linsley is a partner in Gibson, Dunn & Crutcher’s San Francisco office, where she is a member of the Litigation Department.
+Ms. Linsley specializes in complex business and appellate litigation across a spectrum of areas, including water and energy law, cybersecurity and technology law, international and transnational law, data and privacy, and complex financial litigation.
+She has earned a national reputation for achieving favorable results for her clients in high-profile complex matters, and is noted for the strength of her legal analysis and the depth and breadth of her multinational litigation experience.

 In the area of business litigation, Ms. Linsley has defended clients in high-stakes litigation involving financial issues arising from the mortgage crisis, commercial/contract disputes between companies, securities fraud and RICO violations, technology, telecommunications, and privacy issues, consumer class actions, intellectual property, and defense and aerospace-related issues.